uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/further-education-teacher-training.md

 ### Find out more

-Visit the <a href='https://www.feadvice.org.uk/i-want-work-fe-skills-sector'>FE Advice website</a> or ring our dedicated FE teaching support team on 0300 303 1877.
+Visit <a href='https://www.feadvice.org.uk/i-want-work-fe-skills-sector'>Further Education Advice</a> or ring their support service 0300 303 1877.

+<a href='https://www.gov.uk/government/publications/fe-funding-initial-teacher-education-ite-2021-to-2022'>Find out more about further education funding</a>.